sgunonu/DataSafe/LabGuide100000.md

 <!-- Image-->
 - Move the **Hide Oracle Predefined** slider to the right to view your custom sensitive type in the list.
 **All Done!**

+Congratulations!
+You have just completed the Oracle Data Safe Lab.

+**Summary**
+In this lab, you registered you Autonomous Database to your Data Safe instance.
+You were able to assess database configurations, access users, discover senstivie data and update sensitive data model.

+**Acknowledgements**
+Author - NA Cloud Engineering - Austin
+Last Updated By/Date -
+See an issue?
+Please open up a request here.
+Please include the workshop name and lab in your request.
+Please include the workshop name and lab in your request.